flochaz/terraform-cicd-pipeline/README.md

 Due to the nature of the Infrastructure as Code automated tests on the described resources have been always complicated often forcing the developers to perform manual tests on their solutions after the deployment.

 The module presented in this repository contains code to deploy Continuous Integration (CI) solution based on CodePipeline, CodeBuild and [Terratest](https://terratest.gruntwork.io/) library, offering the ability to run E2E tests on Terraform modules in an automated way.
+And the following stage to plan and deploy them.

 ## Target Audience